 The maritime domain uses communication links for essential safety of life applications, routine operational activities to commercial applications (commerce and general correspondence).

 When establishing the communication requirements under e-Navigation it is essential to consider safety of life, operational, and commercial applications.
-In order to achieve the benefits of e-Navigation the design of the communications architecture will need to focus on a small set of known applications with the flexibility to grow, to encompass others in the future as necessary.
+In order to achieve the benefits of e-Navigation the design of the communications architecture needs to focus on a small set of known applications with the flexibility to grow and encompass other applications in the future as necessary.